People often ask me how I get so much done.

 In the course he showed how to set up a smart and efficient financial tracking and planning system that takes approximately 1-hour a month to maintain and shows you everything you need to know about your finances in realtime.

 I recommend starting with Ramit’s book – I Will Teach You To Be Rich.
-Then exploring his personal finance programs.
-I’ve read his book and taken a number of his courses and they’ve all been game-changers for me.
+Then explore investing in his advanced personal finance program.

-As part of my personal financial system, my best friend and I have a 30-minute finance meeting every month with each other and go over our reports and goals, hold each other accountable and help each other make financial strategy decisions.
-This meeting is a recurring event on our calendars (occurs on the same day & time each month).
+As part of following Ramit’s recommended personal financial system, my best friend and I have a 30-minute finance meeting every month with each other where we go over our reports and goals, hold each other accountable, and help each other make financial strategy decisions.
+This personal finance meeting is a recurring event on our calendars (occurs on the same day & time each month).

 7. SLEEP SYSTEM